Load and Renewable-Following Control of Linearization-Free Differential Algebraic Equation Power System Models: Introduction

-Motivated by the drawbacks existing in previous studies, herein we propose a novel approach for LRFC by leveraging the classical NDAE models of power networks.
+Motivated by the drawbacks existing in previous studies, a novel approach for LRFC is presented in this paper by leveraging the classical NDAE models of power networks.
 The LRFC is derived based on a more comprehensive \nth{4}-order generator dynamic model, complete with generator's complex power and power balance equations.
-To the best of our knowledge, this is the first attempt to provide a secondary control based on the NDAE models of multi-machine power networks.
-The proposed LRFC strategy is intended to maintain network's frequency, which variability is attributed to a sudden change in power demand and power produced by renewable energy resources.
-The paper's contributions include: \begin{itemize}[leftmargin=*] \item The introduction of a new state feedback control framework for LRFC using a detailed, high-order NDAE model of power networks.
+To the best of our knowledge, this is the first attempt to provide a secondary control based on the NDAE models of multi-machine power networks especially for LRFC.
+The proposed control strategy is intended to maintain the network's frequency, which variability is attributed to a sudden change in power demand and power produced by renewable energy resources.
+The paper's contributions are threefold: \begin{itemize}[leftmargin=*] \item The introduction of a new state feedback control framework for LRFC using a detailed, high-order NDAE model of power networks.
 The proposed LRFC strategy does \textit{not} require any linearization and as such, its gain-computation is not linked to any operating point.
-Moreover, the resulting state feedback gain matrix possesses a decentralized information structure.
+Moreover, the resulting state feedback gain matrix has a purely decentralized structure.
 This \textit{(i)} improves the practicality of the proposed LRFC especially for larger networks while \textit{(ii)} eliminates the need for an optimization strategy to \textit{sparsify} the controller's structure. \item The development of a convex optimization-based approach for the stabilization of NDAEs.
-Although the stability of NDAEs has been studied in the literature for quite some time (for example, see \cite{Lu2003stability,Franco2019,Franco2020}), approaches for the stabilization of NDAEs based on LMIs are, unfortunately, still lacking.
-Hence, we propose herein a computationally friendly approach for the stabilization of NDAEs based on a simple state feedback control policy using LMIs.
-Later, the computed controller gain matrix can be used to perform LRFC. \item We showcase the effectiveness and performance of the proposed approach to perform LRFC.
-In addition, the proposed approach is compared with AGC and LQR-based control.
-Numerical test results indicate the superiority of our approach to perform LRFC relative to LQR and AGC, since it can maintain network's frequency and power balance subject to a relatively large disturbance. \end{itemize} The remainder of the paper is organized as follows.
-Section \ref{sec:modeling}, presents the semi-explicit, NDAE models of power networks while Section \ref{sec:control_design} discusses the design of the proposed state feedback control strategy for the stabilization of NDAEs, especially for LRFC.
-Thorough numerical studies are provided in Section \ref{sec:numerical_studies}; the results are discussed accordingly.
+Although the stability of NDAEs has been studied in the literature for quite some time (for example, see references \cite{Lu2003stability,Franco2019,Franco2020}), approaches for the stabilization of NDAEs based on LMIs are, unfortunately, still lacking.
+Hence, we propose herein a computationally friendly approach for the stabilization of NDAEs based on a simple state feedback control policy using LMIs. \item We showcase the effectiveness and performance of the proposed approach to perform LRFC, where it is compared with AGC and LQR-based control (see \cite{Nugroho2022Vintage} for a version where we also compare the proposed approach with $\mathcal{H}_{\infty}$ control).
+Numerical test results indicate the superiority of our approach to performing LRFC relative to LQR and AGC, since it can maintain the network's frequency and power balance subject to a relatively large step disturbance. \end{itemize} The remainder of the paper is organized as follows.
+Section \ref{sec:modeling} presents the semi-explicit, NDAE models of power networks while Section \ref{sec:control_design} discusses the design of the proposed state feedback control strategy for the stabilization of NDAEs, especially for LRFC.
+Thorough numerical studies are provided in Section \ref{sec:numerical_studies} where the results are discussed accordingly.
 Finally, the paper is concluded in Section \ref{sec:conclusion}.